11 September 2017

 07787 551 847

-Join artist Katie Tunn on one of Skye’s most famous walks at Rubha Hunish as she talks about her work as an artist and her interest in marine conservation.
+Join artist Katie Tunn on one of Skye’s most famous walks to Rubha Hunish bothy as she talks about her work as an artist and her interest in marine conservation.

 ABOUT KATIE TUNN

 Katie Tunn graduated with a BA in Fine Art from Central St Martins in 2008.
 Since then she has exhibited widely moving from London to the Isle of Skye in 2015.
 She now specialises in painting inspired by the ocean and the natural landscape of Skye.
 Recently she appeared on reality TV programme Eden.
 She is also a keen marine conservationist.

 Beautiful Rubha Hunish, the northernmost point of the island, is a magical place; this is the best walk on Skye for seabird and marine mammal watching.
 Moorland path, sometimes boggy in places, a steep scrambly descent down rocks leads to the headland.
 The walk is 5.5 miles long and will include a visit to Rubha Hunish Bothy.